vchulski/AmExpert_2019/README.md

 ## AmExpert 2019
 ![img](https://github.com/vchulski/AmExpert_2019/blob/master/img/banner.jpg)

+**Brief problem description: **

+ - Customers receive coupons under various campaigns and may choose to redeem it.
+ - They can redeem the given coupon for any valid product for that coupon as per coupon item mapping within the duration between campaign start date and end date
+ - Next, the customer will redeem the coupon for an item at the retailer store and that will reflect in the transaction table in the column coupon_discount.

-Target: predict the probability for the next 10 campaigns in the test set for each coupon and customer combination, whether the customer will redeem the coupon or not?
+**Target:** predict the probability for the next 10 campaigns in the test set for each coupon and customer combination, whether the customer will redeem the coupon or not?

-Metric: ROC_AUC score
+**Metric:** ROC_AUC score